Bibodh Karki, MD

 PGY-3 Resident, Family Medicine

 Dr. Minh Quach was born and raised in Statesville, NC.
-He studied Biology with a Chemistry minor at Appalachian State University before being accepted into American University of Antigua College of Medicine.
-Dr. Quach is the first generation in his family to become a physician as his parents immigrated from Vietnam following the end of the Vietnam war.
+He studied biology with a chemistry minor at Appalachian State University before being accepted into the American University of Antigua College of Medicine.
+Dr. Quach is the first generation in his family to become a physician as his parents immigrated from Vietnam following the end of the Vietnam War.

-Recently, Dr. Quach volunteered at a Family medicine clinic in Texas and was seeing patients of all age groups.
-In his spare time, Dr. Quach would join a volunteering group to help feed the homeless in downtown Fort Worth and Dallas, in addition to providing them with hygiene products.
+Recently, Dr. Quach volunteered at a family medicine clinic in Texas and was seeing patients of all age groups.
+In his spare time, Dr. Quach joined a volunteering group to help feed the homeless in downtown Fort Worth and Dallas and provide them with hygiene products.

 Dr. Quach hobbies include cooking, traveling, football, and trying new coffee places.

-Dr. Quach is excited and grateful to be here in New Mexico and look forward to work with a diverse group and serve this community.
+Dr. Quach is excited and grateful to be here in New Mexico and looks forward to working with a diverse group and serving this community.

 Cynthia Okpala, MD